California Electric Service Provider Bond

 - Ensure that the electric service providers will conform to the aforementioned Code.

-- Indemnify the clients or any person who will be harmed by the violation or a misconduct committed by the electric service providers.
+- Indemnify the clients or any person who will be harmed by the violation or misconduct committed by the electric service providers.

 An electric service provider is an entity that offers electrical service within an electrical corporation’s service territory.